getgrav/grav-learn/pages/2/10.grav-premium/03.mailroom/11.templates-and-branding/doc.md

 1. Press **New template**.
 2. Give it a name, a subject, a preheader, a message and a layout, the same fields as a campaign.
 Merge tags are checked the same way.
-3. Leave **Offered when writing a campaign** ticked to offer it in the campaign editor.
+3. Leave **Offered when writing a campaign** checked to offer it in the campaign editor.
 4. Save.
 The preview draws it through the real layout.

 **Start a campaign from this** on a template opens a new campaign with its fields filled in.
 Through the API, pass `template_id` when creating a campaign.